MattManamtam/laravel-app-project/README.md

 SwiftDrive is a distinctive application that transcends traditional car rentals.
-The platform redefines the automative experience by offering more than just car rentals, but also repair and cleaning services, providing users with a one-stop solution for all their automotive needs.
+The platform redefines the automative experience of users.